AkhiraChain/contracts/contracts/marketplace/marketplace.md

 An NFT owner (or 'lister') can auction their NFTs.
 Potential buyers make bids in the auction.
 At the closing of the auction, the buyer with the wining bid gets the auctioned NFTs, and the lister gets the winning bid amount.

-Auctions on thirdweb's Marketplace are [english auctions](https://www.wallstreetmojo.com/english-auction/).
+Auctions on akhira's Marketplace are [english auctions](https://www.wallstreetmojo.com/english-auction/).

 To list NFTs in an auction, a lister specifies —